 - Poor adoption: If software is built without clarity as to what everyone really wants, it leads to disappointment.
 Meeting and exceeding customer expectations starts with making sure their vision is completely understood; failing at this means their product and overall adoption will suffer.

-What are the advantages of cataloguing your software?
+What are the advantages of cataloging your software?